-Our service area(s) includes this county in Arizona: Pima
+Our service area(s) includes these counties in Arizona: Maricopa and Pinal

 If you plan to move out of the service area, or from one service area to another, please contact our Customer Care Center (phone numbers are printed on the back cover of this booklet).
 When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.